-Trump plan to stop HIV epidemic relies on fresh insights
+Trump plan to stop HIV epidemic targets high-infection areas

 - Sheriff’s use of courtroom camera to view juror’s notebook, lawyer’s notes sparks dismissal of criminal case

 “Together, we will defeat AIDS in America and beyond,” Trump said in his speech.
+He pledged funding in his upcoming budget, but did not say how much.

 Trump’s move is being greeted with a mix of skepticism and cautious optimism by anti-AIDS activists.
 They’re flagging his previous efforts to slash Medicaid health care for low-income people, and his administration’s ongoing drive to roll back newly won acceptance for LGBTQ people.